browserengineering/book/book/styles.md

     property names (which use letters and the dash), numbers (which use the minus sign, numbers, periods), units (the percent sign), and colors (which use the hash sign).
-Real CSS values have a more complex syntax but this is enough for our toy browser.
+Real CSS values have a more complex syntax but this is enough for our browser.

 Parsing functions can fail.
 The `word` function we just wrote raises an exception if `i` hasn't advanced though at least one